H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 * **Local benefit:** Infrastructure should serve residents, visitors, local organizations, and community institutions.
 * **Community stewardship:** Local stories, participation, and information should remain accountable to the communities and institutions responsible for them.
+* **Human participation:** Technology should not eliminate the need for local judgment, observation, participation, and accountable stewardship.
+* **Authority boundaries:** Community participation, technical access, administrative authority, verified fact, and governance authority should not be treated as equivalent.
 * **Privacy and dignity:** The project should minimize unnecessary collection and extraction of personal information.
 * **Accessible design:** Public-facing systems should be understandable and useful to people who are not technical specialists.
 * **Practical deployment:** Begin with a modest, visible implementation; test it, document it, learn from it, and expand only where evidence supports doing so.